eaglepython/Project-portofolio/README.md

 ## 🚀 Overview

-This project is a personal and academic showcase, developed as part of a class project, demonstrating how design, technology, and storytelling can converge to communicate advanced technical skills in a simple and engaging format.
+This project is a personal and professional showcase, developed as part of a class project, demonstrating how design, technology, and storytelling can converge to communicate advanced technical skills in a simple and engaging format.